hossein-lap/workflow/suckless/sent/README.md

+# sent

-sent is a simple plaintext presentation tool.
+A simple plaintext presentation tool.

 sent does not need latex, libreoffice or any other fancy file format, it uses plaintext files to describe the slides and can include images via farbfeld.